 - Grade point average of 2.5

-- English 160,161, 202 (Media and Professional Writing), 240 and either ENGL 241, 242, or 243
+- Completion of: ENGL 161, ENGL 202 Media and Professional Writing, ENGL 240 and one of ENGL 241, 242, or 243

-- Consent of the instructor
+- Consent of the instructor (Linda Landis Andrews)

-Transfer students must complete their first semester at UIC prior to obtaining an internship.
+- Transfer students must complete their first semester at UIC prior to obtaining an internship.

 Students must contact the English Department Coordinator, Linda Landis Andrews, prior to or during their internship search.
 She will review your internship packet (compiled in ENGL 202), which will include a polished cover letter, focused resume, and two interesting samples of writing for the public (interview, press release, report, blog, feature story).
 After this initial conversation, the student will be approved to register for ENGL 493.
 Students can register in the course prior to officially finding an internship, but they must verify their confirmed internship hours by the first week of the semester.